JohnChen97/CMPUT404-assignment-css-hell/README.md

 I added an book cover image into the 1.html.
 I also add book cover captain in 1.html and 2.html.

 I changed the class name of book cover img in 2.html and 3.html in order to help me modify them in my style.css file.
+Their class names are figcenter, figcenter, figc9, inbook1.

 I deleted the original css code in the 1.html and 2.html and 3.html files.